reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
-7/8/24
+7/9/24

  This repo develops an existing data pipeline supporting the ongoing development of the Jacksonville Tributary's legislative voting dashboard (see dev versions of [web app](https://mockingbird.shinyapps.io/fl-leg-app-postgres/) and [repo](https://github.com/reliablerascal/fl-legislation-app-postgres)).
 The purpose of the dashboard is to highlight voting patterns of Florida legislators, which can help answer questions about:
 * actual voting records of legislators as a tangible measure of their political leanings (compared to campaign rhetoric)
 * partisan/party-line voting
 * disparities between legislators and the demographics/political leanings of the districts they represent

-This work builds on apantazi's prior work (see [web app](https://shiny.jaxtrib.org/) and [repo](https://github.com/apantazi/legislator_dashboard/tree/main)) by managing data in a Postgres database, integrating new sources of data, and improving the app's maintainability and scalability.
+This work builds on apantazi's prior work (see [web app](https://shiny.jaxtrib.org/) and [repo](https://github.com/apantazi/legislator_dashboard/tree/main)) by managing data in a Postgres database, integrating new sources of data, tracking historical changes in data, and improving the app's maintainability and scalability.
 I'm improving data integrity and reliability by re-shaping nested lists (from API-acquired JSONs and R scripts) into relational database format and creating curated views of processed data.
 My intent is to make it easier for web app developers and data visualization specialists to:
 * adapt existing reporting tools to different jurisdictions besides the state of Florida- for example, Jacksonville via LegiStar data
 * create new visualizations using any programming language (not just R) and connecting via Postgres/SQL or loading CSV files
 * highlight contextual data (e.g. demographics and district electoral preferences) related to legislator voting records